PAGSAdmin/ClarityGuard/README.md

 English only
-Built and controlled by one woman (PAGS) — no corporation, no investors Core engine stays private — only the API is public
-Not legal/medical fact-checking — a clarity lens only Use it on yourself first.
+Built and controlled by one woman (PAGS) — no corporation, no investors Not legal/medical fact-checking — a clarity lens only Use it on yourself first.
 Clarity works both ways.